 This is one of the last videos in the course and probably the most controversial.
 In this lecture, you'll see me outline a list of generalizations about American culture.
 This is NOT a complete list of everything you need to know about American culture.
 Instead, this is about how American culture influences the TOEFL and how American cultural values are reflected within the structure of the exam.
 Once you learn about these values, you'll have the information you need to prepare answers that align with American expectations.
 And again, these are just generalizations, not every American will share all of these values.

 Josh MacPherson is the Academic Coordinator of the Intensive English and TOEFL programs at a community college in midtown Manhattan.
 He holds a bachelor’s degree in Secondary Education and a master’s degree in ESL Curriculum and Instruction.
 Over the past ten years Josh has taught English, American History and TOEFL test prep in New York, Korea and Japan.
 In his free time, he utilizes the same advice he gives to his students to study Japanese.
-If you’d like to learn more about Josh, his methodology and/or about the TOEFL exam, you can learn more about him at Josh Teacher dot com.
+If you’d like to learn more about Josh and his methodology, you can learn more about him at Vocabulary Ninja.